freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Settings --> Preferences`.

-* Log files are now generated for each VM and stored in :file:`/var/log/vm/`.
+* Log files for each VM are stored in :file:`/var/log/vm/`.
 Log files have the same name as the VM.

 * The alerts list has been improved. :guilabel:`Clear All Alerts` has